Frank Gardner (journalist): Other media work

 In March 2012, Gardner pulled out of hosting the Counter-Terrorism and Specialist Security Awards (CTSS) amid concerns that this would compromise the BBC's impartiality.
 In June 2018, Gardner chaired the keynote stage across the first two days of the security industry event IFSEC International, taking place in the ExCeL exhibition centre in London.

 In 2016, Gardner appeared on Channel 4's coverage of the Paralympic Games in Rio de Janeiro in his role as President of the GB Ski Club.

 Being Frank: The Frank Gardner Story was broadcast by BBC Two on 5 November 2020.
 The documentary explores what is it like to be suddenly disabled.

 On 24 September 2022, Gardner presented the BBC News special, Ukraine: Putin's Nuclear Threat.
-The documentary focuses on the recent gains by Ukrainian forces and how it could provoke President Putin into using tactical nuclear weapons against Ukrainian forces engaged in the Russo-Ukrainian War.
+The documentary focuses on recent gains by Ukrainian forces in the Russo-Ukrainian War, and how it could provoke President Putin into the use of tactical nuclear weapons.